 What are the investment options?

 Most GRSPs offer a mix of actively managed asset class funds like Canadian or U.S. equity mutual funds and target-date funds.
-Make sure that the plan you pick has a platform that allows participants to select a combination of investments that will be automatically rebalanced.
+Make sure that the plan you pick has a platform that allows participants to select a combination of investments that meets their individual financial needs without being restrictive.

 What are the fees?

 Annual fees on funds in GRSP plans tend to be relatively low compared to what they would be for the same fund outside the plan.
 But while there are fee savings, the fact that GRSPs rely on mutual funds that charge fees means that the options for investment are still expensive.
-You may be able to find options with truly low fees: Recently some robo-advisors have begun offering lower-cost portfolios with innovative products like socially responsible portfolios.
+You may be able to find options with truly low fees.